NicolayD/ruby-chess/README.md

 It will be developed slowly and pushed gradually to github.

-Edit: 05.05.2017 - Basic game logic works fine.
+Edit: 11.05.2017 - Basic game logic works fine.
 Check and checkmate work, the checked player must do choose a move out of the checked position.
-I have to add promotion, draw possibility, and an option to save the game.
+I have to add draw possibility and an option to save the game.